MediaTek's New All Big Core Design for Flagship Dimensity 9300 Chipset Maximizes Smartphone Performance and Efficiency

 - Speedy memory: Dimensity 9300 supports LPDDR5T 9600Mbps memory, currently the highest speed available.

 The first smartphones featuring the Dimensity 9300 chipset will be available in the market by end of 2023.
-To learn more about MediaTek's Dimensity portfolio, please visit: https://i.mediatek.com/mediatek-5g.
+Please visit: https://i.mediatek.com/mediatek-5g.

 Share this article